 Memorial Highway in New Rochelle is an excessively wide road originally designed to connect I-95 to the Cross-County Parkway.
 However, it only exists as a stub that doesn’t connect to much of anything.
 Recently, Governor Cuomo awarded New Rochelle a $10 million grant; of this amount, New Rochelle will spend $6 million on The Linc – a project transforming Memorial Highway from a useless car sewer to a useful linear park!
 Last week, I took many photos of the area.
 Let’s take a trip, shall we?

-UPDATE (11.19.2020): Post updated with a new proposal for Co-op City North.
+UPDATE (11.02.2020): Post updated with additional commentary.
 Some images updated.

 Welcome back to my ongoing NYTIP series!
 In my last post, I discussed the Concourse and Pelham line extensions to Co-op City.
 In this post, I’ll discuss the Utica Avenue subway.